camwally/Power-Query/FunctionAlternatives/ReadMe.md

-These provide alternatives to functions already in the standard library
+These functions take into account function return types in a better way.